 Shrinkage Cracking in Rigid PavementsThese are hairline cracks that are less than 2m in length.
 They do not cross the entire slab.
 The setting and curing process of the concrete slab results in such cracks.
 These are caused due to higher evaporation of water due to higher temperature cracks.
 Improper curing can also create shrinkage cracks in rigid pavements.

 Fig.4: Shrinkage Cracking in Pavements

 Pumping EffectsThe expulsion of water from the under a layer of the pavement is called as pumping.
 This distress is caused due to the active vehicle loads coming over the pavement in a repetitive manner.
 This will result in the fine materials present in the sub base to move along with water and get expelled out with the water.
 Larger voids are created under the pavement due to repeated expulsion.
 The stains on the pavement or on the shoulder surface are the method through which this type of failure of rigid pavement is evidenced.
-Pumping can be avoided by prevention of water accumulation at the pavement sub-base interface.
-This can be achieved by reducing the deflection to a minimum value and by the provision of a strong well constructed sub-base.
-The constructed sub-base must have sufficient drainage facility so that the subgrade below is not saturated.
+Pumping can be avoided by the prevention of water accumulation at the pavement sub-base interface.
+This can be achieved by reducing the deflection to a minimum value and by the provision of a strong well-constructed sub-base.
+The constructed sub-base must have a sufficient drainage facility so that the subgrade below is not saturated.
 Modern pavement construction makes use of underground drainage system that is the best solution for pumping distress.

 Fig.5: Pumping Effect